junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Cas stares back.
 "I don't know!
 I don't know what Dean would want because he's not here!
 Why don't you let me do this so I can ask him myself?"

 Bobby snaps with more exhaustion.
-"How on earth did Winchesters get that issue infected to you too?
+"How on earth did the Winchesters get that issue infected to you too?
 Just can't wait to sacrifice yourself for one another, you're just like their third brother now, you know that?"

-Cas looks down at their hands.
+Cas looks down at his hands.
 "I have to." is all he says.

 Bobby loosens the grip, turning back to Sam.
 "You want to help me out there?"